oldwatchlover/Rendering-Plant/hiddenline/README.md

 First it paints the scene into the z-buffer using the painters algorithm (does not modify color buffer)

-Then it decoposes the polygonal geometr into "edges"...
+Then it decoposes the polygonal geometry into "edges"...

 Evaluating the edges, it identifies: